Apple unveils new line of thinner iMacs and updated iPads

 The company is also gearing up for a head to head with rival Spotify in the podcasting market as it launches a subscription marketplace for premium content alongside its free shows.

-The new iMac is thinner than its predecessor at 11.5mm, comes with 24 inch display and runs on Apple new M1 chip, giving it a boost in CPU performance and graphics power.
+The new iMac is thinner than its predecessor at 11.5mm, comes with 24in display and runs on Apple’s new M1 chip, giving it a boost in CPU performance and graphics power.

-The M1 chip is also coming to the iPad Pro, which sees the high-powered tablet move away from its beefed up mobile chips.
-The new tablet, which starts at €909 for the 11-inch model and €1229 for the 12.9 inch device, will also include a Thunderbolt connector for peripherals, and support 5Gin its cellular models, following in the footsteps of Apple’s iPhone 12 and 12 Pro smartphones announced last year.
+The M1 chip is also coming to the iPad Pro, which sees the high-powered tablet move away from its beefed-up mobile chips.
+The new tablet, which starts at €909 for the 11in model and €1229 for the 12.9in device, will also include a Thunderbolt connector for peripherals, and support 5G in its cellular models, following in the footsteps of Apple’s iPhone 12 and 12 Pro smartphones announced last year.

 There were few surprises in the event, which also announced a new version of Apple’s TV 4K, which supports high frame rate HDR with Dolby Vision.
-Powered by the A12 Bionic chip, the device has been given a significant boost in graphics performance, video decoding and audio processing, and comes with a redesigned Siri Remote.
+The device, powered by the A12 Bionic chip, has been given a significant boost in graphics performance, video decoding and audio processing, and comes with a redesigned Siri Remote.

 AirTags will cost from €35 per tag, or €119 for a pack of four tags.